 The Apple patent appears to focus upon adding a more social element to Apple’s Maps, and one of the features looks like a rating and review aspect showing in the patent:

 Apple published a patent application in 2011 that also describes how they might use crowdsourcing to rank different businesses and places on maps as well, by looking at where people go related to Apple’s Maps, and how long they might stay there.
 My post is Crowdsourcing Behind New Apple Local Search Patent.

-For instance, a number of people who appear to be commuting from their homes in the morning (breakfast time) tend to stop at a diner in Cupertino, and spend enough time there to eat breakfast, drink a cup of coffee, and so on.
+For instance, several people who appear to be commuting from their homes in the morning (breakfast time) tend to stop at a diner in Cupertino and spend enough time there to eat breakfast, drink a cup of coffee, and so on.
 That dinner tends to be more popular than other local dinners, so it might be ranked higher than other diners, even though there isn’t an express form that someone might have filled out.
-But having people actually provide more details to maps could be even better than making assumptions like that.
+But having people provide more details to maps could be even better than making assumptions like that.